canonical/real-time-ubuntu-docs/docs/explanation/priority-inversion-inheritance.rst

 Unbounded priority inversion
 ----------------------------

-Let's begin with priority inversion by looking at the diagram sketched below.
+Let's begin with priority inversion by looking at the diagram below.
 Three tasks, L, M, and H, with varying priority levels, low, medium and high, are present in the kernel and about to contest for CPU access.

-The low-priority task L runs until it takes a lock; in the diagram below, the blue bar turns red.
+The low-priority task L runs until it takes a lock; in the diagram below, the blue bar turns purple.
 After acquiring it, task L holds the lock and begins modifying some critical sections within the kernel.
 Once the higher-priority task H appears, it preempts task L and starts to run.
 At this point, task H would like to acquire the same lock task L is holding.